 Anyone who has had the responsibility of putting a child to bed knows how daunting it can be.
 After a long day of parenting the sugar and spice and not always nice, the thought of sleeping children and some quiet time to myself is like a light at the end of a tunnel.
 I know I am going to reach it…eventually….after the bedtime drama is over.
 It has been one of my most challenging dilemmas in parenting.
 It still continues to be as my children enter different stages and grow to different ages.
 My husband and I have learned a lot working as a team to get the little stinkers to bed.
 We have long periods where everything goes smoothly and also periods where we think we are going to go absolutely insane.
 When we find ourselves going crazy, it’s usually stems from inconsistency or laziness on our part.
 After all, who doesn’t wish their kids would just walk into their room, slip under their covers, and fall into sleepy bliss?
 Wouldn’t that be just wonderful?
 Such is not the case…at least for us.
-But anyway, after all of our heartache, frustration, and tears (from us AND the children), here are the things we have found to make the biggest difference and make things go smoothly more often than not.
+But anyway, after all of our heartache, frustration, and tears (from us AND the children), here are the tips to get toddlers to sleep and found other things to make the biggest difference and make things go smoothly more often than not.

 Set up a Routine.